seanturner/draft-turner-ccmib/draft-turner-ccmib.md

 CC-KEY-TRANSFER-PUSH-MIB
 ------------------------

-The Key Transfer Push MIB configures information used by senders to push CDMs to devices.
+The Key Transfer Push MIB module configures information used by senders to push CDMs to devices.
 Details of the defined tables follow.

 cCDMPushDestTable is used to manage the information a sender needs to initiate a CDM send to a receiving device.